Arm Lift (Brachioplasty)

 Anesthesia includes the medications that will keep you comfortable during the surgical procedure.

 Dr. Thomassen will recommend the best choice for you.
-If your procedure is mininal, local anesthesia may be enough.
+If your procedure is minimal, local anesthesia is enough.

 Arm Lift Procedures

-In this procedure, we keep the incision hidden in the axilla or armpit.
+In a short scar arm lift or brachioplasty we keep the incision hidden in the axilla or armpit.
 This avoids a long scar running the length of the arm.
-It does not contour the arm as well as the other procedures and is only indicated for minimal correction of excess upper arm skin
+It does not contour the arm as well as the other procedures.
+A short scar arm lift is only indicated for minimal correction of excess upper arm skin.

 Arm Lift Short Scar